spfave/advent-js-2021/README.md

 > https://www.adventofjs.com/

 ## Summary
 24 Days of JavaScript challenges.
-All HTML and CSS is provided as starter files, logic implementation is left up to the developer to plan and code.
+All HTML, CSS, and data is provided as starter code from [Advent of js](https://store.selfteach.me/advent-of-javascript).
+Logic implementation is left up to the developer to plan and code.

 Functionality is implemented using [Alpine.js](https://alpinejs.dev/).